-Although the tests are slightly different for IHT compared to income tax and CGT (see below), broadly an individual is deemed UK domiciled if he:
+Although the tests are slightly different for IHT compared to income tax and CGT (see below), broadly an individual is deemed UK domiciled if they:

 The 20-year ‘look-back’ period for 2021/22 (for example) is 2001/02 to 2020/21.
 The ‘clock’ does not start from 2017/18.

-Where an individual is deemed domiciled for income tax and CGT, he is taxable in the UK on his worldwide income and gains on an arising basis.
+Where an individual is deemed domiciled for income tax and CGT, they are taxable in the UK on their worldwide income and gains on an arising basis.
 The remittance basis, under which the individual can shelter foreign income and gains from UK tax so long as this is not remitted (brought) to the UK, is not available unless the individual qualifies for the automatic remittance basis by virtue of having unremitted income and gains for the tax year of under £2,000.
 For details of the remittance basis, see the Remittance basis ― overview guidance note.

-Where an individual is deemed domiciled for IHT, he is subject to IHT tax on all his worldwide assets.
+Where an individual is deemed domiciled for IHT, they are subject to IHT tax on their worldwide assets.
 In contrast, non-domiciliaries are liable to IHT only on assets located in the UK.